What Quality Stock Photos do for Your Site

 License and Usage of Stock Images

 Not every photo you find on the internet is free to use for your website.
 Some photos require attribution or payment for use.
-We typically try to get stock photos that are free from copyright restrictions or licensed under creative commons public domain (CC01) which you can read more about here.
+We typically try to get stock photos that are free from copyright restrictions or licensed under creative commons public domain (CC01).

 Where to Find Stock Photos